So God created man in his own image, in the image of God he created him; male and female he created them. Genesis 1:27

 “In July 1788, Lieutenant John Meares of the British Royal Navy used Heceta’s navigational charts to explore the West Coast of North America while looking for the “River of the West” and located “San Roque.”
 Meares decided that no river entrance or channel existed among the shoals at the base of “San Roque.”
 He changed the name of “San Roque” to “Cape Disappointment”.

 As a side note: Other explorers came this way and found the river but only as far as they could determine it from the west.
-We do know that in 1805, the Lewis and Clark Expedition found there way to Cape Disappointment from the east after an arduous journey from Missouri.
-President Thomas Jefferson had commissioned the expedition shortly after the Louisiana Purchase in 1803 to explore, to map this newly acquired territory, to find “the most direct and practicable water communication across this continent, for the purposes of commerce.”
+We do know that in 1805, the Lewis and Clark Expedition found their way to what they thought was the mouth of the Columbia River, after an arduous 2,000-plus mile journey west from Missouri.
+Clark exulted in his journal, “Great joy in camp we are in View of the Ocian, this great Pacific Octean which we been So long anxious to See.
+And the roreing or noise made by the waves brakeing on the rockey Shores (as I suppose) may be heard distinctly.”Unfortunately, it wasn’t really the ocean.
+Clark had been fooled by the breadth of the lower Columbia’s estuary.
+The expedition still had eight days of paddling ahead before they finally landed on the north shore and climbed Cape Disappointment to see the ocean itself.
+Carrying out President Jefferson’s orders to establish the USA’s claim to the Oregon Country, Lewis planted the expedition’s largest American flag on the spot.President Thomas Jefferson had commissioned the expedition shortly after the Louisiana Purchase in 1803 to explore, to map this newly acquired territory, to find “the most direct and practicable water communication across this continent, for the purposes of commerce.” [*History*]

 When you’re living in a broken world, sometimes believing and wanting the right things means you’ll be disappointed.
 Jeremy Pierre *